dougeby/IntuneDocs/intune/apps-inc-exl-assignments.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Select **All services** > **Intune**.
 Intune is located in the **Monitoring + Management** section.
 3. In the **Microsoft Intune** menu, select **Mobile apps**.
-4. In **Mobile apps**, select **Apps**.
+4. In the **Mobile apps** pane, select **Apps**.
 The list of added apps is shown.
 5. Select the app that you want to assign.
 A dashboard displays information about the app.
 6. In the **Manage** section of the menu, select **Assignments**.

     ![Intune app assignments](./media/apps-inc-exl-01.png)
 7. Select **Add group** to add the groups of users who are assigned the app.
-8. In **Add group**, select an **Assignment type** from the available assignment types.
+8. In the **Add group** pane, select an **Assignment type** from the available assignment types.
 9. For the assignment type, select **Available with or without enrollment**.

     ![Intune app assignments - Add group](./media/apps-inc-exl-02.png)
 10. Select **Included Groups** to select the group of users that you want to make this app available to.

     > [!NOTE]
     > When you add a group, if any other group has already been included for a specific assignment type, the app is preselected and can't be modified for other include assignment types.
-Therefore, the group that has been used can't be used as an included group.
+The group that has been used can't be used as an included group.

 11. Select **Yes** to make this app available to all users.